whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-22-Popsugar-Must-Have-January-2016-Review-Coupon.md

 <DD>Value $1.99</DD>
 </DL>

 <p>I like how the package is resealable, keeps them gums fresh and crunchy.
-I also love that the company contributes to a greater cause and mission, giving back to 7 areas of needl; Save the Earth, House the Homeless, Feed the Hungry, Quench the Thirsty, Heal the Sick, Teach them Well, and Hope for Peace.
+I also love that the company contributes to a greater cause and mission, giving back to 7 areas of need; Save the Earth, House the Homeless, Feed the Hungry, Quench the Thirsty, Heal the Sick, Teach them Well, and Hope for Peace.
 Hence the name Project 7.</p>

-<p>with every 7th pack of this particular flavor, Summer Snow, Project 7 will donate to support anti-bullying programs in the USA.</p>
+<p>With every 7th pack of this particular flavor Summer Snow, Project 7 will donate to support anti-bullying programs in the USA.</p>

 <br>